Denniskag/Road-Accidents/README.md

 13. Please rate the following measures in reducing road crashes.
 [Road safety education and awareness campaigns] to Meaures_Rate

 14. Please rate the following measures in reducing road crashes.
-[Engineering improvements (road construction, signage)] to
+[Engineering improvements (road construction, signage)] to Engineering_Improvements_Rating

 15. 5.2 Please rate the following measures in reducing road crashes.
-[Legislative changes and enforcement of road safety laws] to
+[Legislative changes and enforcement of road safety laws] to Legislative_Changes_Rating'

-16. How effective do you think the current road safety initiatives and regulations are? to
+16. How effective do you think the current road safety initiatives and regulations are? to Current_Road_Safety_Initiatives_Effectiveness

 17. Is there anything else you would like to share /emphasize regarding road accidents in Kampala? to 'Comment'